The Proteus Operation: Plot

-An organization in this altered 1975 discovers the secret behind the Nazi successes of the previous decades.
-The group decides that it will build its own time machine to go back and stop the present nightmare of Nazi world domination.
-This 1975 time machine is not as advanced or powerful as the original 2020s machine, so they can only open a gate to 1939.
+In this Nazi-dominated 1975, the Allies discover the true cause of the Nazi successes and decides to build its own time machine to prevent the Axis victory.
+This 1975 time machine is not as advanced or powerful as the original 2020s time machine and is only able to reach 1939.
 The plan is to establish a military alliance between the 1975 America of President John F. Kennedy and the 1939 America of President Franklin D. Roosevelt.
-The team starts noticing that events they had no hand in are different (such as the Joe Louis versus John Henry Lewis fight and the death of Pope Pius XI) and with Einstein's help realize that all possible outcomes already exist and all time travel does is take you to one of these other branches.

-Realizing why things have gone wrong, it is up to the 1975 Uptime agents, cut off in 1939, to keep the western Allies, including the United Kingdom and the United States in the fight, while working to close off Hitler's gateway to the alternate 2020s before he gets his atomic bomb and missile advantage.
+While in 1939, the 1975 agents start noticing that events they had no hand in are different (such as the Joe Louis versus John Henry Lewis fight and the death of Pope Pius XI), and with Albert Einstein's help they discover that all possible outcomes already exist and that all time travel does is create links between one of these other outcomes.
+Realizing why things have gone wrong, the 1975 agents, cut off in 1939, attempt to keep the Allies intact while working to close off Hitler's gateway to the alternate 2020s before he gets the knowledge and weapons to win the war.

-In the end, they succeed, and this second "alternate timeline" they create turns out to be our own world.
-They also realize that the United States of their own time knew they couldn't really change their present and was in reality planning to escape to the reality they would create just as the people backing Hitler had planned to do.
-To prevent their United States or Nazi Germany from invading our world they have the gate destroyed.
+In the end, the agents succeed, and this second timeline they create turns out to be our real world.
+They also realize that the United States of their Nazi-dominated timeline knew they could not change their situation, and was instead planning to escape to our timeline in the same way the 2020s elites hoped to escape to theirs.
+To prevent any further incursions and timeline alterations, they have the gateway destroyed.